Fitmama Strong Favourites: Reverse Jumping Jacks

 You'll want to avoid the high impact version of this exercise if you're in the early weeks or months of recovering from birth.
 Once you've built up strength and have regained some of the stability in your joints, you should be able to slowly progress to the high impact option.

-If you're pregnant and have pelvic girdle pain or pubic symphysis, you'll want to keep your stance narrow, as a wider stand will aggravate the pubic symphysis and cause you pain.
+If you're pregnant and have pelvic girdle pain or pubic symphysis, you'll want to keep your stance narrow, as a wider stance will aggravate the pubic symphysis and cause you pain.

 #jointhemotherhood #whichfitmomareyou